foliovision/fv-wordpress-flowplayer/readme.txt

 * shortcode editor fixes
 * when using HTML5, admins get warnings about videos with bad mime type as they browse the site.
 * logged in admins see warnings above MP4 videos with bad mime type

-What's coming:
-* better detection of bad mime type for all your videos
-* suggestion for fixing of slow loading videos

 = 2.1.2 - 2013/05/10 =
 * fix for player alignment (center by default)